 (144 West 14th Street between 6th and 7th Avenues)

-Manhattan-based programs: Facilities Management, Arts and Cultural Management, Design Management, Communications Design, Package Design, and Library and Information Science.
+Manhattan-based programs: Facilities Management, Arts and Cultural Management, Design Management, Communications Design, Package Design, Museums and Digital Culture, and Library and Information Science.

 There are two ways to visit Pratt's Manhattan campus.
 You may attend an information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
 Details are below.